apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Command will be executed in Container to retrieve or process role info</p>
+<p>A set of instructions that will be executed within the Container to retrieve or process role information.
+This field is required.</p>
 </td>
 </tr>
 <tr>